 In 2007 I moved to Hawaii to care for my mother.
 I met some great people cycling in Hawaii who together with me started the Red Hot Ladies Cycling Club and two HBL rides, Monday’s Start the Week Off Right and Kailua for Brunch, that continue to grow in popularity.
-My interest in expanding the role of cycling in Hawaii took me to becoming a League Cycling Instructor, joining the HBL Board in 2016 and to currently serve as the Vice President of the Board and a member of the Nominating committee.
+My interest in expanding the role of cycling in Hawaii took me to becoming a League Cycling Instructor, joining the HBL Board in 2016, and to currently serve as the Vice President of the Board and the Chair of the Fundraising Committee.
 The highlight of my week is welcoming new and renewing members of HBL and discussing the great work HBL is accomplishing.

-Going forward I am committed to growing our membership and establishing a robust fund raising committee.
-I will work with the board and our Executive Director to enhance the effectiveness and results of HBL for all of our members.”
+Going forward I am committed to growing our membership and maintaining a robust Fundraising Committee.
+I will work with the board and our Executive Director to enhance the effectiveness and results of HBL for all of our members.

 I am a daily commuter cyclist and have been cycling regularly for almost 20 years in multiple cities.
 I began biking in Honolulu over nine years ago, and while I loved the idea of commuting by bike, it initially felt challenging and, at times, unsafe.
 I often experienced close calls with drivers and was involved in one accident early on.
 Over time, however, I have seen a noticeable shift.
 Today, those experiences are rare, and I feel significantly safer riding on Oʻahu.
 That change has allowed cycling to become not just my primary mode of transportation, but a consistent source of connection to my community and environment.
 I also enjoy participating in local cycling events such as the HBL Century Ride in 2022, 2023, and 2025.